September 16th 2023

 Solano AIDS Coalition brings very special multicultural educational events to Vallejo, CA. Together we can make a difference in teaching about culture and bring HIV/AIDS awareness to the community!
+We also distribute food, Christmas Toy Give-away, and anything to help the community.

 Please Donate to help out the community with these special events and other events that educate people to make this world a better place.